staticjinja/staticjinja/CONTRIBUTING.rst

 This will:

 * Run tests on multiple Python versions.
-* Check that the code is formatted to conform to PEP 8.
+* Check that the code is formatted and linted.
 * Check that the documentation builds successfully.
+* Check that the package builds successfully.

+If one part of this test in particular is failing, let's say building the docs, then you can iterate faster by just testing that one step with ``make docs``.
+See the makefile for all the possible recipes.

 Submitting a Pull Request
 -------------------------